Trịnh Xuân Hoàng

 Research interests

-My studies focus on understanding the behaviors of biopolymers and biomolecular systems by using simple and coarse-grained models, computer simulations and statistical mechanics approaches.
-My research problems include topics of protein folding, protein misfolding and amyloid formation, DNA condensation, and folding of membranes and ribbons.
+My studies mainly focus on understanding the behaviors of biomolecules and biomolecular systems by using theoretical, coarse-grained and all-atom models, computer simulation and statistical mechanics methods.
+My research problems include topics of protein folding, protein aggregation, protein-ligand interaction, and the formation of DNA condensates.

 Publications